-You know your Facebook chatbot personality.
-You create conversation flows to follow your brand’s voice and engage customers.
-You consider all possible algorithms and write a scenario for each of them.
+You know your Facebook chatbot personality, create conversation flows to follow your brand’s voice and engage customers, and consider all possible algorithms and write a scenario for each of them.

 And yet, one tiny detail is still here to consider: